 Unlike airless sprayers, most HVLP sprayers in this price range can’t shoot unthinned latex paint.
 However, they have a few advantages that we think make them worth considering.
 First, they’re quieter and the noise they make is less annoying—more like a vacuum cleaner.
 Plus, they put more finish on the project and less into the air, which is better in many ways.
 And finally, the good ones apply a very fine and controllable finish that enables a beginner to successfully finish woodwork, cabinets and furniture.

 A tight spray pattern

 Our test revealed a large variation in spray patterns.
 The less expensive sprayers with smaller turbines and plastic spray tips produced a pattern that was spread out with foggy edges and large paint spatters.
-On the other end of the spectrum, the Graco sprayer produced very fine paint particles in a tight spray pattern with minimal spray beyond the edges, allowing you to get a super-smooth finish with good control.
+On the other end of the spectrum, the Graco electric paint sprayer produced very fine paint particles in a tight spray pattern with minimal spray beyond the edges, allowing you to get a super-smooth finish with good control.

 No thinning needed

 The Wagner PaintREADY and PaintREADY System can both spray unthinned latex, but the resulting finish has a bit of texture.
 We cheated on the viscosity recommended for the Graco and Rockler sprayers and were able to spray unthinned latex with them.
 We suspect this was due to the more powerful turbines and the good-quality needle and tip sets on these two sprayers.

 Brass needle and tip sets

 The sprayers that produced the best finish had brass needle and spray tips, just like pro-grade HVLP sprayers.
 These tips are removable for easy cleaning and can be replaced if they wear out.
 The Rockler electric paint sprayer includes two different size needles and tips for efficient spraying of thicker and thinner material.
 You can order other tips for the Graco sprayer from Graco.